 Runner-Up: Hbada Ergonomic Desk Chair

-That’s not necessarily a bad thing, especially given the fact that this model doesn’t have a built-in ottoman.
-Still, you can use it as a makeshift recliner if you’re willing to use a bit of applied creativity and engineer your own Ottoman once you get the chair put together.
+That’s not necessarily bad, especially given that this model doesn’t have a built-in ottoman.
+Still, you can use it as a makeshift recliner if you’re willing to use some applied creativity and engineer your own Ottoman once you get the chair together.

-Like its more expensive cousin, it’s got a good seat height range that makes it appealing to a broad swath of the market and offers the same level of adjustability (adjustable arms, headrest, and lumbar support).
+Like its more expensive cousin, it has a good seat height range that makes it appealing to a broad market and offers the same level of adjustability (adjustable arms, headrest, and lumbar support).

-One thing that Hbada does well is that they seem to have found the sweet spot, providing just enough in the way of seat padding paired with the mesh seatback to make their products ideal for heavy daily usage.
+One thing that Hbada does well is that they seem to have found the sweet spot, providing just enough seat padding paired with the mesh seatback to make their products ideal for heavy daily usage.

-As you’ll see, one thing that some of the lesser models struggle with is that they skimp a bit on the seat padding, which makes those models less comfortable the longer you sit in them.
+As you’ll see, some of the lesser models struggle with skimping a bit on the seat padding, making those models less comfortable the longer you sit in them.

 Neither of the Hbada models on our list of finalists suffers from that problem, and no matter how many hours you’re toiling away at your desk (or gaming), the padding is up to the task of keeping you comfortable.
 Like the Hbada recliner, we recommend this model without reservation.